RednibCoding/Tents-Trees/README.md

 Each tent is attached to one tree, there are as many tents as there are trees.

-The numbers across the top and down the side tell you how many tents are in the respective row or column.
+The numbers across the bottom and the right side tell you how many tents are in the respective row or column.

 A tent can only be found horizontally or vertically adjacent to a tree.